 Cocaine is metabolized quickly in our bodies and boasts a half-life of 40 to 60 minutes.
 When a substance processes through the body, the effects will continue to decrease.
 Methamphetamine, however, may take up to 12 hours to achieve the same process.
 The effects of meth will be experienced longer and at a much more severe rate.

 The psychological withdrawal symptoms can prove too difficult to handle for some.
 The effects can cause draining depression, and someone attempting to forego this alone can experience suicidal thoughts.
 Likely, they will not be able to overcome this on their own, but they could entertain the idea of suicide.
 It can make detox a delicate process.
-The most effective way to help your precious life is to enter into medical detox.
+The most effective way to help your precious life is to enter into NCBI.
 Addiction specialists will oversee your process and ensure your safety and comfort.